neomaxzero/blog/src/posts/2020/ui-performance-metrics-tti-vs-fid.md

 ## Establishing a common ground: Interactivity

-While doing a high-level comparison of two things without specifying what matter can always benefit one metric over the other and in this case, I think I'd like to reflect on why I think they are both very valid depending on your goal. **Interactivity **will be the central point of this comparison: How reactive is your site to user input?
+While doing a high-level comparison of two things without specifying what matter can always benefit one metric over the other and in this case, I think I'd like to reflect on why I think they are both very valid depending on your goal. **Interactivity** will be the central point of this comparison: How reactive is your site to user inputs?

 ## The main difference: Measurement characteristics.